angbongon/django_redis_products/README.md

 The we run the following command `$ docker-compose build`.

 ## Setting up Django
 After having our docker image created the next thing is to migrate our Django models to the database.
 To do that we run `$ docker-compose run products python manage.py migrate`.
-Then we create a superuser for Django: `$ docker-compose run cars python manage.py createsuperuser`.
+Then we create a superuser for Django: `$ docker-compose run products python manage.py createsuperuser`.

 ## Running the app
 In order to run the app we can run the following command `$ docker-compose up`.
 The local server will be hosted in http://0.0.0.0:8000.